rayelder/hashicorp-wpl-documentation/pages/components/quote.md

 ## Purpose

-To showcase practitioner or customer social proof.
+To showcase practitioner or customer social proof pull quotes